Lankatilaka Vihara: History

 The history of the temple goes back to the 14th century.
-According to historical reports this temple was built by King Bhuvanekabahu IV, who reigned from 1341 to 1351 A. D. He entrusted the construction of this temple to his Chief Minister named Senalankadhikara, who successfully finished the works of this temple.
+According to historical reports this temple was built during the time of King Bhuvanekabahu IV, who reigned from 1341 to 1351 A.D.
+He entrusted the construction of this temple to his Chief Minister named Senalankadhikara, who successfully finished the works of this temple.
 The architecture of the temple was designed by a South Indian architect named Sathapati Rayar.
-According to the Professor Senarath Paranavithana, Sathapati Rayar designed this temple using Tamil Pandya sculptors brought from Tamil Nadu in Hindu style.. in 13th century AD.
-Polonnaruwa era and also with other Dravidian and Indo Chinese architectural patterns.
+According to Professor Senarath Paranavithana, Sathapati Rayar designed this temple using Tamil Pandya sculptors brought from Tamil Nadu in Hindu style. in the 13th century, Polonnaruwa era and also with other Dravidian and Indo Chinese architectural patterns.

 The temple

 The vihara buildings have been built on a natural rock called Panhalgala Rock.
-Among the buildings the image house possess characteristically outstanding architectural features, embellished with traditional Sinhalese sculptures.
-According to the facts recorded in the Lankatilake copper plaque, this image house was construct as a four storied mansion with height of eighty feet, but today only 3 stories can be seen.
-The walls and the ceiling of the image house has been adorned with the Kandyan era paintings and sculptures.
+Among the buildings, the image house possesses characteristically outstanding architectural features, embellished with traditional Sinhalese sculptures.
+According to the facts recorded in the Lankatilake copper plaque, this image house was constructed as a four-storied mansion with a height of eighty feet, but today only 3 stories can be seen.
+The walls and the ceiling of the image house have been adorned with the Kandyan era paintings and sculptures.

 Rock curved inscriptions found in the temple premises with both Sinhala and Tamil sections, proclaim about the initiators and the facilities gifted to this temple by the kings.
+According to historian K. Indrapala, the temple inhibits the longest Tamil inscription found in Sri Lanka, which suggests that the pre-colonial kingdoms used Tamil alongside Sinhala as official languages.

+Architectural Features and Protection Status

+The entrance of Lankatilaka Vihara features two intricately carved balustrades known as Gajasinha korawakgala (elephant-lion balustrades).
+These are designed in the advanced makaragala style, representing mythical beasts that incorporate symbolic elements from various animals: an elephant’s trunk (dexterity), lion’s paws (strength), crocodile’s jaw (discipline), boar’s ears (sensitivity), fish body (movement), and peacock feathers (beauty).
+These balustrades also include elaborate floral motifs, showcasing the high craftsmanship of the period.

+Lankatilaka Vihara was also declared an archaeological protected monument on 16 December 1949, recognizing its cultural and historical importance.